PatWie/tensorflow-recipes/OpticalFlow/README.md

 * Top: both input images from Flying Chairs, ground-truth, Caffe output
 * Bottom: FlowNet2-C, FlowNet2-S, FlowNet2 results (when converted to TensorFlow)

+The authors report the AEE of *2.03* and our implementation gives an AEE of *2.10*.

 ### Usage